 People are still crossing the short stretch between Turkey and Lesvos every day.
 Dinghies often directly navigate towards dangerous rocks or shallows that can easily break the floor of dinghies causing them to sink or capsize.
 Smugglers often abandon groups of refugees on rocks and inaccessible beaches.
 Many boats also land on treacherous rocks and people are then stuck on small islands or other locations that are difficult to reach.
 There is no cliff rescue, no helicopter and people are often impossible to reach from land.

-Our mission is to remain active 24/7 to protect everybody fleeing war, violence and persecution and prevent more deaths at sea.
-By being human showing compassion, we remain on Lesvos to assist people at sea and land.
+Our mission is to remain active 24/7 protecting everybody fleeing war, violence and persecution and preventing more deaths at sea.
+By being human and showing compassion, we remain on the Northern Shore of Lesvos to assist people at sea and land.